Andygol/switch2osm-mkdocs/docs/en/serving-tiles/manually-building-a-tile-server-debian-13.md

 sudo /etc/init.d/renderd restart
 ```

 If you look at the system log, you should see messages from the `renderd` service.
-Note that on {{ dist }}, messages are no longer written to `/var/log/syslog` by default - to follow messages as they are written, do this:
+Note that in the last couple of Debian versions, messages are no longer written to `/var/log/syslog` by default - to follow messages as they are written, do this:

 ```sh
 sudo journalctl -ef